 Mission Timeline

-MAVEN is slated to launch at 1:28 PM (EST) on November 18, 2013, for arrival at Mars on September 22, 2014.
-The first fuel burn will insert the spacecraft into a capture orbit with a period of 35 hours (the time it will take to make one complete orbit around Mars) and an altitude of approximately 590 kilometers.
-Shortly after Mars orbit insertion, a second fuel burn will place the spacecraft into its 4.5-hour period requirement for acquiring data.
-Three smaller burns will reduce the periapsis altitude (closest distance) of the spacecraft to approximately 150 kilometers, placing MAVEN within the required corridor and a 75° inclination elliptical science mapping orbit.
+MAVEN launched on November 18, 2013 (watch video of launch), and entered the orbit of Mars on September 21, 2014.
+The first fuel burn inserted the spacecraft into a capture orbit with a period of 35 hours (the time it will take to make one complete orbit around Mars) and an altitude of approximately 380 kilometers.
+Shortly after Mars orbit insertion, a second fuel burn placed the spacecraft into its 4.5-hour period requirement for acquiring data.
+Three smaller burns reduced the periapsis altitude (closest distance) of the spacecraft to approximately 150 kilometers, placing MAVEN within the required corridor and a 75° inclination elliptical science mapping orbit.

-MAVEN measurements will be made from this orbit over a period of one Earth year, with five 5-day “deep dips” interspersed to sample the entire upper atmosphere.
+MAVEN measurements are being taken from this elliptical orbit over a period of one Earth year, with five 5-day “deep dips” interspersed to sample the entire upper atmosphere.
+For additional information about MAVEN’s science orbit, please see: https://lasp.colorado.edu/maven/science/science-orbit/.

 This schedule provides thorough coverage of solar conditions, local time, latitude, and crustal magnetic configuration, and ensures that we obtain the measurements necessary to achieve all science objectives.